symfony/symfony-docs/reference/forms/types/password.rst

 :class:`Symfony\\Component\\Security\\Core\\User\\PasswordAuthenticatedUserInterface`
 object.

-The password is hashed after the validation of the form, and only when the whole form is valid.
-This requires the integration with the Validator component, which is enabled by default in Symfony applications.
-In :ref:`standalone applications <forms-standalone-setup>`, add the ``ValidatorExtension`` to the form factory, otherwise the password is never hashed.
+The password is hashed in the ``post_validate`` event of the field, and only if the whole form is valid.
+This event is dispatched by the Validator extension of the Form component, which is enabled by default in Symfony applications.
+In :ref:`standalone applications <forms-standalone-validation>`, add the :class:`Symfony\\Component\\Form\\Extension\\Validator\\ValidatorExtension` to your form factory.
+Without it, the password is never hashed.

 .. versionadded:: 8.2

-    Hashing the password after the validation was introduced in Symfony 8.2.
-    In previous versions, it was hashed right after the submission of the form, without the Validator component being required.
+    Hashing the password in the ``post_validate`` event was introduced in Symfony 8.2.
+In previous versions, it was hashed in the ``post_submit`` event of the root form, so it worked without the Validator extension.

 .. warning::